potpiejimmy/dncash-io/README.md

 ### Develop

-For development with auto-restart on save (nodemon), start the server using
+For development with auto-restart on save (using nodemon), start the server using

     npm run develop